-- Make sure to provide an adequate product description that describes what the product is and its intended purpose.
+- Make sure to provide a product description that describes what the product is and its intended purpose.

-- Make sure to explain clearly what steps you took to evaluate the product as a basis for your conformance claims.
-ACRs based on a repeatable test result process are more reliable from a government perspective than ACRs that are not based on test results.
+- Make sure to clearly explain the steps taken to evaluate the product as a basis for your conformance claims.
+The Accessibility Conformance Report (ACRs) based on a repeatable test result process are more reliable from a government perspective than ACRs that are not based on test results.
 We recommend using the DHS Section 508 Compliance Test Processes for web, software, and electronic documents to support conformance claims.

-- Provide a response for all of the applicable WCAG Success Criteria and Section 508 sections in the report.
+- Provide a response for all applicable WCAG Success Criteria and Section 508 sections in the report.

 - Only use the conformance claims required in the template: